 By Tim Lambert

-Inside Limerick, there were the same craftsmen found in any Viking town such as blacksmiths, carpenters, potters, and men who made things like combs from bone.
+Inside Limerick, there were the same craftsmen found in any Viking town such as blacksmiths, carpenters, potters, and men who made things like combs from bones.

 Many English settlers came to Limerick.
 They settled on Kings Island in Englishtown while the native Irish were moved across the Abbey River to Irishtown.
 In the 13th century, a stone wall was erected around Englishtown.
 Later they were extended around Irishtown.